thomaskunrath/sentinel_intro/README.md

 * What you should know.
 * How to get Started: Lab setup
 * Onboarding to Sentinel - bare with me, I am not a expert!
+   * A quick overview of it's Menus and Sub-Menus
 * KQL quick start
 * Connecting MS Services
 * Connecting External Services